 - Timmain in ElfQuest first reveals herself to the Wolfriders after being presumed dead for 10,000 years by shape shifting from wolf to elf form, naturally without clothing.
 This doesn't bother her in the least, although she does pay lip service to modesty by wearing Godiva Hair whenever she's in elf form.

 - In the Siege at Blue Mountain series, Leetah's first appearance is her nude, uninhibited dance with Nightfall.
 This is given a kind of inverted bookend at the end of the series when she's in bed with the sleeping Cutter, looking naked and vulnerable as she contemplates the future.

-- Supergirl: One of the more recent incarnations of Supergirl was found naked in stasis in her spaceship, justified as allowing her to absorb more yellow sun energy, making her initially stronger than Superman.
+- Supergirl: Post-Crisis incarnation of Supergirl was found naked in stasis in her spaceship in The Supergirl from Krypton, justified as allowing her to absorb more yellow sun energy.
+This was later retconned out, though.

-- Superman is usually depicted as naked on arrival as well — but that doesn't warrant as many comments as his cousin as he's always a baby coming out of the rocket.
+- Supergirl's cousin is usually depicted as naked on arrival as well — but that doesn't warrant as many comments as his cousin as he's always a baby coming out of the rocket.

 - Ditto for Chris, the Kryptonian child Clark and Lois wind up fostering.
 Possibly because his parents didn't have any way to make him clothes in the Phantom Zone.

 - The first time we meet Apollo and Midnighter in The Authority they are naked on the floor of an abandoned warehouse, something that is not explained or even mentioned — they just get up, put their costumes on and go out fightin' crime.
 And yet, some readers were still shocked — shocked, I say! — when they finally realized these two badasses were a couple.